jtdsouza/w251-WildTrackAI/README.md

 ## Instructions for running Inference on TX2
-Download puython scripts, models, pickle files,sample images adn docker build file to local drive on the TX2 These are all located in this GDrive folder: https://drive.google.com/open?id=1srD-FnmRypFVtHqbn3vQSFDRgWDmJNkP
+Download python scripts, models, pickle files,sample images and docker build file to local drive on the TX2 These are all located in this GDrive folder: https://drive.google.com/open?id=1srD-FnmRypFVtHqbn3vQSFDRgWDmJNkP
 It would be simplest to just download the entire folder (for example: to /data/WildAI/ on the TX2) and preserve the subfolder structure.